Watchmaker Glossary

 Instrument used to record time intervals (durations, short times), without indicating the time.

-Undrilled precious stone used as a bearing and against which abuts the pivot of the balance shaft.
+Undrilled precious stone used as a cushion and against which the pivot of the balance axis abuts.

 Crown

-Knurled button located on the outside of the watch and used to wind the mainspring.
-Also used for setting the time and updating the calendar.
+Knurled button located on the outside of the watch and used to wind the spring.
+Also used to set the time and update the calendar.

 Rack or rake

-In a watch case, the double bottom is called cuvette, often engraved with inscriptions or the signature.
+In a watch case, the double bottom is called a bowl, often engraved with inscriptions or a signature.

 Cycloids

-Small springs invented by Huygens, intended to improve the isochronism of the oscillations of the pendulum.
+Small springs invented by Huygens, intended to improve the isochronism of the pendulum's oscillations.

 D

-In a lever escapement, a small metal pin that prevents accidental movement of the fork.
+In an anchor escapement, a small metal pin that prevents accidental movement of the fork.

 Decimal

-System instituted by a decree of the Convention of 1792 according to which the day was divided into two times 5 hours of one hundred minutes each lasting 100 seconds.
+System established by a decree of the Convention of 1792 according to which the day was divided into two times 5 hours of one hundred minutes each lasting 100 seconds.

 Turning

-Generic term that refers to all turning, drilling, tapping and milling operations, whether carried out by hand or on automatic or semi-automatic machines.
+Generic term which refers to all turning, drilling, tapping and milling operations, whether carried out by hand or on automatic or semi-automatic machines.

 Relaxation

-Lever which maintains then triggers a mechanism and which, consequently, regulates its movement.
+Lever which maintains then triggers a mechanism and which, therefore, regulates its movement.

 Spring trigger

-Some triggers are mounted on pivots, others are on the contrary on a leaf spring.
+Some triggers are mounted on pivots, others are on a leaf spring.

 Derivative